Notes from TARP, Vilnius, 2015

 I have a new website with the two films premiered at TARP see sarahtremlett.com

-As you can see we are not having a festival this spring, mainly because we have been focusing on our own personal projects; but we are however putting in a bid for a future two-year initiative focusing on older people in the community, particularly the LGBT community.
+As you can see we are not having a festival this spring, mainly because we have been focusing on our own personal projects; but we are however putting in a bid for a future two-year initiative.
 This will involve a series of workshops and screenings culminating in a national screening including an international call for films.
 As all the pieces drop into place it is already becoming an exciting project for everyone taking part.

 Lucy has been busy organising MIX, the conference in digital writing that we co-founded in 2012 and is currently working on a PhD in Digital Writing, creating a digital poetry film project, The Book of Hours.